 This scholarship program supports highly motivated and qualified U.S. and Canadian undergraduate and graduate students to do research at a public Swiss university or research institute for two to three months.
 The scholarship is open to students of all fields.

 The Toshizo Watanabe Endowed Scholarship Fund provides financial assistance to undergraduates/graduate students for a semester or year-long study abroad program in either the United States or Japan.
 A generous endowment gift of $10 million from Mr. Toshizo (Tom) Watanabe to the U.S.-Japan Council makes it possible to award scholarships to students for whom study abroad would not be possible without financial support.
-For U.S. or Japanese students studying in either country for semester or year-long programs.
+For U.S. or Japanese students studying in either country for a semester or year-long program.

 For U.S. masters or undergraduate students doing research at TU Graz in Austria.